raemadeline/css-for-engineers/articles/6_important.md

 The `<div>` is going to be blue.
 Even though you told it to be green.

 This `!important` keyword is extremely powerful, but with great power comes great responsibility.
+But before we get into exactly _how_ `!important` is powerful, we have to go back and revisit the process that determines the order in which CSS styles are applied.

-## In what order do styles get applied in CSS?
+## A Refresher on How CSS Determines Which Styles to Apply

 The first thing to know is that CSS is an acronym for "Cascading Style Sheets".
 The styles _cascade_ on top of each other when they're applied to an element.
 Assuming all styles have the same weight, they will be applied from top to bottom.